Strictly Come Dancing 2020 line-up | Meet contestant Jason Bell - TheNewsTrace

 Jason Bell is finest recognized for being a cornerback within the Nationwide Soccer League (NFL) for the Dallas Cowboys, the Houston Texans and the New York Giants.

 He started his American soccer profession in 2001, when he signed as an undrafted free agent to the Dallas Cowboys.
-He left the workforce in 2002 to hitch the Houston Texans, main the workforce and receiving the Ed Block Braveness Award on the finish of that season.
+He left the staff in 2002 to affix the Houston Texans, main the staff and receiving the Ed Block Braveness Award on the finish of that season.

-Since ending his soccer profession, Bell has develop into a broadcaster and at the moment acts as an NFL pundit for BBC Sport alongside former New York Giants participant Osi Umenyiora.
+Since ending his soccer profession, Bell has change into a broadcaster and at the moment acts as an NFL pundit for BBC Sport alongside former New York Giants participant Osi Umenyiora.

-Bell shares a six-year-old daughter with Ladies Aloud singer Nadine Coyle, to whom he was briefly engaged to.
+Bell shares a six-year-old daughter with Women Aloud singer Nadine Coyle, to whom he was briefly engaged to.

-The broadcaster addressed his participation on this 12 months’s sequence in an announcement, saying: “Strictly is the epitome of British tv and this 12 months, greater than ever, I’m so proud and humbled to be taking part.”
+The broadcaster addressed his participation on this yr’s sequence in an announcement, saying: “Strictly is the epitome of British tv and this yr, greater than ever, I’m so proud and humbled to be collaborating.”

-“Strictly was the primary present I ever watched after I moved to the UK and I’m an enormous fan.
-My 6 year-old daughter by no means received the prospect to see me run out on the sphere at an NFL recreation however she could be very enthusiastic about me taking to the dance flooring.
+“Strictly was the primary present I ever watched once I moved to the UK and I’m an enormous fan.
+My six-year-old daughter by no means received the prospect to see me run out on the sphere at an NFL recreation however she may be very enthusiastic about me taking to the dance ground.
 I hope I can do her proud.”

-Delighted to be introduced as a contestant on this 12 months’s @bbcstrictly ????
+Delighted to be introduced as a contestant on this yr’s @bbcstrictly ????

 — Jason Bell (@JasonBell33) September 1, 2020

-Bell additionally introduced the information on Instagram and Twitter, writing: “Delighted to be introduced as a contestant on this 12 months’s BBC Strictly.
-See you on the dance flooring.”
+Bell additionally introduced the information on Instagram and Twitter, writing: “Delighted to be introduced as a contestant on this yr’s BBC Strictly.
+See you on the dance ground.”

-Strictly Come Dancing returns to BBC One later this 12 months.
-You’ll find the complete Strictly Come Dancing line-up right here.
-In the event you’re searching for one thing to observe tonight, try our TV Information.
+Strictly Come Dancing returns to BBC One later this yr.
+Yow will discover the complete Strictly Come Dancing line-up right here.
+For those who’re searching for one thing to observe tonight, try our TV Information.

 Add Comment